agaricide/puppeteer-functional-patterns/puppeteer-functional-patterns/puppeteer-functional-patterns-1.md

 }
 ```

 Done.
-Now our page interactions are organized in a handful of small, pure, easy-to-understand functions, and we can easily add more.
+Now our page interactions are organized into a handful of small, pure, easy-to-understand functions, and we can easily add more.
 They are also easy to order and arrange.
 Bonus: Typescript infers the return type of `scrapeTags` for free.

 ## A note on using `async` `await` with `Page`

 When `await` is used one after another, each await is resolved in blocking sequential order.
 Sometimes this is what you want (e.g. retrieve a 1 record to then use that to retrieve a second record).
 However, given many [I/O bound tasks](https://en.wikipedia.org/wiki/I/O_bound) that don't depend on each other, over-using `await` can be costly.

-In the `scrapePage` method `scrapeTitle` is not invoked until the `scrapeTags` Promise resolves because of `await`.
-However, in this scenario, it actually doesn't cost much.
+In the `scrapePage` method, `scrapeTitle` is not invoked until `tags` is resolved because of `await`.
+However, here it actually doesn't cost much.
 The `Page` object **can only execute 1 `evaluate` at a time**, and thus `scrapeTags`, `scrapeTitle`, and `scrapeAuthor` will be executed in blocking sequential order no matter what.

 I want to note that it's possible to kick off all the `Promise` returning methods at once and waiting for all of them to resolve at the end.
 [Destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) + [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) + [pure functions](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976) can be useful and expressive with `await`: